terryaney/KatApp/scripts/readme.md

 }">Submit
 ```

-If no `catch` is provided and generating a modal dialog fails, the response will simply be logged by the KatApp framework.

 ## v-ka-app

 The `v-ka-app` directive can be used to nest a separate KatApp within the body of a host KatApp.
 The nested KatApp calculation results, inputs, etc. are all isolated within scope of the KatApp and can not access or communicate with the host application except through the [`options.hostApplication` property](#ikatappoptionshostapplication) and the [IKatApp.notifyAsync](#ikatappnotifyasync) method.